npbarnes/Ziggurats.jl/README.md

 # How it Works
-For monotonic distributions, the algorithm is essentially the same as Marsaglia & Tsang 2000[^1] with a few minor technical differences.
+For monotonic distributions, the algorithm is essentially the same as Marsaglia & Tsang 2000[^1] with a few technical differences.
 The most important difference from the classic algorithm is that the inverse pdf function, tail area function, and fallback algorithm don't need to be explicitly provided by the programmer.
 This makes the ziggurat method much more ergonomic.
 By default, the `ipdf` is computed using a root finding algorithm (via `Roots.jl`), and the `tailarea` function is computed using Gauss-Kronrod quadrature (via `QuadGK.jl`).
 The fallback algorithm is inverse transform sampling over the renormalized `tailarea` function, where the inverse is computed similarly to the `ipdf`.
+Additionally, The ziggurat construction algorithm has been made more robust so that it can work with discontinuous and/or bounded pdfs.

-For piecewise monotonic functions the same process is used to make a ziggurat for each monotonic segment.
-Then the relative area under the curve of each segment is computed by quadrature.
+Ziggurats.jl also implements a novel algorithm for sampling points from distributions with peicewise monotonic pdfs.
+First a ziggurat is constructed for each monotonic sub-domain.
+Then the relative area under the curve of each segment is computed by quadrature and stored.
 To sample a point, a ziggurat is selected using an Alias Table of the relative areas (`AliasTables.jl`) and then that ziggurat is sampled just as in the monotonic case.
 The classic Marsaglia & Tsang algorithm is highly optimized for the symmetric unimodal case, but those optimizations are not yet available in `Ziggurats.jl`.
-This algorithm is more flexible at the expense of some performance.
+This new algorithm is more flexible at the expense of some performance.

 # Performance Tips